abrennec/ofxadvanced/01_day/assignments/assignment_03.md

 How do these classes interconnect? ofSoundStream is a central component of the audio implementation in openFrameworks.
 Use it as a starting point for creating a class diagram.
 Start with answering the following questions:

 - How are ofSoundBuffer and ofSoundStream related?
-- How are ofSoundStreamSettings, ofSoundStream and ofSoundBuffer connected?
+- How are ofSoundStreamSettings, ofSoundStream and ofSoundBuffer related?
 - How is ofApp part of the class design?

 It might be helpful to also consider looking into the following questions